Skip to Content

 doctor will ask you questions and examine you.
 You might answer some of the

-yourself.
+as well as your mood, behavior, thinking, reasoning, and memory, and how well you can express yourself.
 Your doctor will also ask questions about how you get along with

 includes lab tests, such as blood or urine tests.

 A mental health assessment may be done by your primary care